Home Home

 Chuck Farthing There are a whole variety of games which simply involve the throwing of coins or discs at walls or at holes in a bench, chair, wall or box.
 This game has been going on for time immemorial; its origins are lost in time.

-The most well know example in England comes from Norfolk and Essex and is called Pitch Penny, Penny Seat, Penny Slot, Tossing the Penny or Penny in the Hole.
+The most established and oldest example still being played in England (mainly in Norfolk and Essex), is called Pitch Penny, Penny Seat, Penny Slot, Tossing the Penny or Penny in the Hole.
 Essentially pennies are thrown across the room and into a hole carved in the seat of a high-backed settle or wooden bench.

-Toad in the Hole - Domestic version Toad in the Hole is a terrific Sussex pub game, centred around the town of Lewes, where both a Team and Singles World Championships are held each year.
-Rule variations notwithstanding, it is is much the same game as Pitch Penny, the only difference being that a dedicated table or box is used instead of a bit of convenient furniture that already lies in the pub.
+Toad in the Hole - Domestic version A modern descendent of Pitch Penny, Toad in the Hole is a terrific Sussex pub game, centred around the town of Lewes, where both a Team and Singles World Championships are held each year.
+The difference is that a lead-topped dedicated table or box is used instead of a bit of convenient furniture that already lies in the pub.

 This is an old pub Toad in the Hole table owned by the author.
 The central hole has begun to be distorted by the battering of the coins over time.

 As at 2024, the game is a growing rapidly with several manufacturers of tables in existence.
-It's a classic English pub game with hidden depth and, as such, naturally has it's own dedicated webpage - see Toad in the Hole for more information.
+It's a classic English pub game with hidden depth - see the dedicated Pitch Penny and Toad in the Hole page for more history and information.

 Tonspel - The Barrel Game